The City uses the Performance Evaluation Program (PEP) developed by JCM Consulting for performance evaluations.

 3. Probationary employees should be evaluated quarterly.
 Supervisors should notify human resources so that quarterly evaluations are released for completion in a timely manner.
 Evaluations should be completed just as they are for annual evaluations..
 Signed originals of quarterly evaluations must be forwarded to the human resources department for the Personnel File.

-· On or about May 1st of each year, the human resources division will release evaluations on the network.
-Supervisors should complete evaluations for each of their employees no later than May 20th.
+· On or about April 20th of each year, the human resources division will release evaluations on the network.
+Supervisors should complete evaluations for each of their employees no later than the identified date set on the Evaluation Schedule.
 In addition, each employee should complete his or her self-evaluation by this same date.
 Scores other than a 3.0 on both the supervisor evaluation and the employee self-evaluation require supporting documentation to justify the score.
 Since it is presently not possible to enter self-evaluation comments in the PEP System, supporting documentation for self-evaluations should be done on paper and submitted by each employee to their supervisor.

 4. During the latter part of May, each department director will do a preliminary review of department evaluations prior to supervisors discussing them with employees.
 The purpose of this review is for the department director to confirm, to the best of his/her knowledge, that scores and comments given by supervisors are consistent and accurate, Department directors will specifically verify that SIRs and/or comments reasonably justify scores other than a "3".
 Discrepancies will be referred back to the supervisor for resolution.
 Upon completing the preliminary review, the department director will initial the evaluation.
 In addition, human resources will do an on-line preliminary review or "trial-run" of randomly selected evaluations.
 Human resources will not attempt to judge performance, but merely identify any inconsistencies between scores and documentation in an effort to promote consistency in scoring throughout the City.
 Discrepancies will be referred to the affected department director for resolution.